mattscripted/til/testing/rtl-render-utils.md

 # Creating utility methods with React Testing Library

-[React Testing Library](https://testing-library.com/docs/react-testing-library/intro) encourages developers to write tests that resemble how users use an application, by providing a light-weight API to query and interact with DOM instead of React components.
+[React Testing Library](https://testing-library.com/docs/react-testing-library/intro) encourages developers to write tests that resemble how users use an application, by providing a light-weight API to query and interact with DOM elements instead of React components.

 As we write tests, we look for elements and perform actions: